dstackai/dstack/docs/docs/guides/fine-tuning.md

 # Fine-tuning

-With `dstack`, fine-tuning generative AI models using [tasks](tasks.md) offers maximum flexibility.
-For a simpler out-of-the-box solution, try our fine-grained API.
-This API allows you to fine-tune any Hugging Face model with SFT or DPO techniques in your cloud with just one line of code.
+If you want to fine-tune an LLM based on a given dataset, consider using `dstack`'s finetuning API.

+You specify a model name, dataset on HuggingFace, and training parameters.
+`dstack` takes care of the training and pushes it to the HuggingFace hub upon completion.

+You can use any cloud GPU provider(s) and experiment tracker of your choice.

+## Create a client

-First, you connect to the `dstack` server:
+First, you connect to `dstack`:

 ```python
 from dstack.api import Client, ClientError